palletorsson/partybox/README.md

 Restart your pi:
 * $ sudo reboot

-If everything works it is time to setup the the wifi-network as a honeypot.
-This will allow anyone with Wi-Fi on their laptop or phone to connect to the PI using the SSID "partyBox" and share.
+If everything works, it is time to setup the WiFi-network as a honeypot.
+The setup will allow anyone with Wi-Fi on their laptop or phone to connect to the PI using the SSID "partyBox" and share.

 Network setup partybox
 ======================

-* Login into the PI using ssh ( user:pi password:raspberry )
+* Login into the PI using ssh ( user:pi password: raspberry )

 Install hostapd.
 * $ sudo apt-get install hostapd